 | ||Wanyun Shao |

-Dr. Shao is an assistant professor of Geography and GIS at Auburn University at Montgomery where her primary research interests are the interaction between nature and society.
+Dr. Shao is an assistant professor of Geography at the University of Alabama, where her primary research interests are the interaction between nature and society.
 She received her B.S. in geography from Jilin University (China) and M.P. in planning from the University of Wyoming.
 While pursuing her Ph.D in geography at Louisiana State University, Shao was a research assistant for the Southern Climate Impacts Planning Program, which is funded by the U.S. National Oceanic and Atmospheric Administration.
 After receiving her Ph.D., Dr. Shao worked as a Coastal Resources Scientist at the Coastal Protection and Restoration Authority in Louisiana.
 Dr. Shao studies the interactions between nature and society.
 Her research encompasses the human dimensions of climate change, environmental risk perceptions, community resilience to environmental hazards, environmental policies and planning, and impacts of climate change on public health.
 The interdisciplinary nature of her research leads her to work across traditional disciplinary lines.

 | ||J. Cameron Thrash |

-Dr. Thrash is an assistant professor in the Department of Biological Sciences at Louisiana State University.
+Dr. Thrash is an assistant professor in the Department of Biological Sciences at the University of Southern California.
 He received a B.S. in biology from the University of California, San Diego.
 He received his Ph.D. in microbiology from the University of California, Berkeley, where he studied microbial physiology.
 His graduate work included perchlorate bioremediation and isolation of novel perchlorate reducing microorganisms.
 He also studied anaerobic oxidation of iron and uranium.
 He was awarded a National Science Foundation Postdoctoral Fellowship to work at Oregon State University, where he focused on the evolution and genomics of SAR11, the most abundant marine bacteria.
 Dr. Thrash’s research focuses on the function of microbes in the different interconnected aquatic systems within the Gulf of Mexico, including the coasts, estuaries, the shelf region, and the Mississippi River.
 He aims to predict which microbes contribute to the vital ecosystem services of nutrient and carbon processing to generate strategic options for pollutant remediation.